Louis M. Heyward: American International Pictures

 In the early 1960s, Heyward relocated to Los Angeles and worked various executive positions at 20th Century Fox, Music Corporation of America, and Four Star Television.
 His production experience at Fox and MCA and his proven penchant for comedy was noticed by James H. Nicholson of American International Pictures who asked Heyward if he was interested in writing a comedy for the studio.

 Heyward's first credit for American International Pictures was Pajama Party (1964), one of many Beach Party films made by the company.
 Heyward would subsequently write several more similar teen-themed AIP comedies, as well as horror films and science fiction thrillers.
 His best known work includes Dr Goldfoot and the Bikini Machine.
 Heyward also began to be involved on the production side of things for AIP.

 Head of American International Pictures London

 In 1966, Heyward was made AIP's Director of Overseas Productions, and set up a London-based office of operations in 1967.
-He produced several European and British films from 1967–1972, all co-financed by AIP with Heyward maintaining a degree of control over the various productions in order to ensure the movies were suitable for release in both the U.S. and European markets.
+He produced several European and British films from 1967 to 1972, all co-financed by AIP with Heyward maintaining a degree of control over the various productions in order to ensure the movies were suitable for release in both the U.S. and European markets.
 In this capacity, he assisted in the production of some of AIP's most critically acclaimed and profitable films of that period, including Michael Reeves's Witchfinder General (1968), The Abominable Dr. Phibes (1971), and Dr. Phibes Rises Again (1972), all starring Vincent Price.
 He left AIP in 1972.